kbridson/rails-demos-and-deets-2021-test/demo-static-pages.md

     As we begin customizing the this text, you can keep the Rails server running, reloading the page to view changes as you make them.

-1. Start by replacing the generated text with a large heading that says "Welcome to QuizMe!", using the following code:
+1. Start by replacing the generated text in `app/views/static_pages/welcome.html.erb` with a large heading that says "Welcome to QuizMe!", using the following code:

     ```html
     <h1>Welcome to QuizMe!</h1>